-Further, the licenses granted to and from us under a number of our license agreements include only patents that are either filed or issued prior to a certain date.
-As a result, there are agreements with some licensees where later patents are not licensed by or to us.
-Additionally, our patent license agreements in effect that constitute a significant portion of our licensing revenues are effective for a specified term.
-In order to license or to obtain a license to such later patents, or after the expiration of the specified term, and to receive royalties after the expiration date of the specified term, we will need to extend or modify such license agreements or enter into new license agreements with such licensees more frequently than we have done historically.
+Our patent license agreements in effect that constitute a significant portion of our licensing revenues are effective for a specified term.
+To receive royalties after the expiration date of the specified term, we will need to extend or modify such license agreements or enter into new license agreements with such licensees.
 We might not be able to extend or modify license agreements, or enter into new license agreements, in the future without negatively affecting the material terms and conditions of our license agreements with such licensees, and such modifications or new agreements may negatively impact our revenues.
 In some circumstances, we may extend, modify or enter into new license agreements as a result of arbitration or litigation, and terms imposed by arbitrators or courts may be less favorable to us than existing terms and may impact the financial or other terms of license agreements not subject to the litigation or arbitration.
 If there is a delay in extending, modifying or entering into a new license agreement with a licensee, there would be a delay in our ability to recognize revenues related to that licensee's product sales.
 Further, if we are unable to reach agreement on such modifications or new agreements, it could result in patent infringement litigation with such licensees.